Mail Lists

 Allowing Patrons to Subscribe or Unsubscribe Via the Internet

-Patrons can subscribe or unsubscribe to mail lists of your choosing, using the internet in conjunction with the web sales module.
+Patrons can subscribe to or unsubscribe themselves from mail lists that you choose to make visible online as part of the web sales module.
 To allow patrons to subscribe or unsubscribe from a mail list via the internet, you perform the following steps:

 1. Find the mail list you want to allow patrons to subscribe to or unsubscribe from.